westonio/spill_the_tea/README.md

     **Status Code:** 200 :ok

-    The subscription has been successfully updated with a status "canceled".
+    The subscription has been successfully updated with the status "canceled".
   </details>

   <details>